lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 </ContentPage>
 ```

 The code above creates a new user interface with 4 UI elements placed under each other.
 The layout is performed by the ```StackLayout``` panel.
 By default, the StackLayout uses a vertical layout, but it could also be changed to horizontal if needed.
-[There are many other layout types](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/layouts/) that can be used to create more complex layouts.
+[There are many other layout types](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/layouts) that can be used to create more complex layouts.

 - The first and second UI elements are [Entry controls](https://developer.xamarin.com/guides/xamarin-forms/user-interface/text/#Entry) where the user will be able to enter some text.
 We will access this text from the code behind.
-Note how we use the [Placeholder propert](https://developer.xamarin.com/guides/xamarin-forms/user-interface/text/entry/#Placeholders) to show a readonly text when the field is empty.
+Note how we use the [Placeholder property](https://developer.xamarin.com/guides/xamarin-forms/user-interface/text/entry/#Placeholders) to show a placeholder text when the field is empty.
 The controls are named ```Number1``` and ```Number2```.

 - The third element is a [Button control](https://developer.xamarin.com/api/type/Xamarin.Forms.Button/).
 This control can be clicked by the user, which will create an event that we will respond to.
 The button is named ```AddButton```.

 - The last element is a [Label control](https://developer.xamarin.com/guides/xamarin-forms/user-interface/text/#Label), used to show some simple text output to the user.
 The Label is named ```Result```.

 6. Open the MainPage.xaml.cs now.
 This C# code file is what we call "code behind".
 This is the view's controller, where we will handle events and modify the UI accordingly.

-7.

 7. Replace the ```MainPage``` constructor with the following code: